theheking/intro-to-r/content/3_dataframes.md

 | run         | Sequence read archive sample ID            |
 | genome_size | size in Mbp (made up data for this lesson) |

-#### Workspace set up
+### Workspace set up

 There are some functions within R that let you create folders and see what is in them.
 This can be useful for confirming for making output folders from your scripts and checking if files are present (the alternative is using the clickable options within RStudio).
-We will create the folder using You can also download files directly from within R using the download.file function
+We will create the folder using the `dir.create()` function and confirm that the folder is empty using the `list.files()` function.
+You can also download files directly from within R using the `download.file` function

-##### Make your folder and check the contents

 ```
 ## dir.create is the function for making a new folder (directory)